AngeloQuartarone/Zambretti-algorithm/README.md

 This Zambretti algorithm is a C library that predicts weather conditions based on pressure trends and altitude.

-It utilizes Zambretti's algorithm to determine weather forecasts using pressure trends and calculates weather conditions like "Settled Fine," "Rain at Frequent Intervals," and more.
+It utilizes Zambretti's algorithm to determine weather forecast using pressure trends and calculates weather conditions like "Settled Fine," "Rain at Frequent Intervals," and more.

 ## Usage

-**WARNING: make sure to set the altitude of your location in the header file "zambretti.h" modifying the "ALTITUDE_M" constant.**
+**WARNING: make sure to set the altitude to your location in the header file "zambretti.h" modifying the "ALTITUDE_M" constant.**

 - `make`: Compile all files.
 - `make run`: Run the example program.